 Department: School of Communication

-The School of Communication at The Ohio State University invites applications for a 9-month full time tenure-track assistant professor position to begin August 2023.
-We are seeking a colleague who can help us address undergraduate teaching needs in strategic and/or organization communication.
-The successful applicant will also conduct research in areas that complement the school’s leadership in the social scientific study of communication.
+The School of Communication at The Ohio State University invites applications for a 9-month full time position at the rank of associate professor or professor, with tenure, to begin August 2023.
+The successful applicant will conduct research and teach courses in areas that further the school’s leadership in the social scientific study of communication.
 We welcome applicants whose research complements and builds on our areas of strength, which include communication technology and society; health communication and social influence; mass communication uses and effects; and/or political communication and public opinion.
+Preference will be given to scholars with a demonstrated track record of external funding or are on a trajectory to securing external funding.
 We are working to build diversity, equity, and inclusion into all facets of our work, and the colleague we hire should help us advance these efforts in our research, teaching, and engagement.

 The School of Communication (http://comm.osu.edu/) is consistently ranked among the top programs in the field, and our faculty is committed to making original and substantively important contributions to empirical social scientific research on communication processes, basic or applied.
-A demonstrated record of publications showing productivity and strong journal placement is essential.
-Experience with external funding is also a plus.
 We seek colleagues who will help us advance research projects and courses that will be attractive to graduate and undergraduate students in the major, while also speaking to the interests and needs of non-majors.

-Candidate must be trained in communication or a closely aligned field and show promise of developing a national and international reputation doing theory-based empirical research.
-Successful candidates will have a Ph.D. or be on schedule to earn a Ph.D. prior to August 2023.
-If the degree requirement is not met, the appointment will be as an instructor for up to one academic year.
-Applicants should have a demonstrated record of publication in peer-reviewed journals as well as evidence of effective teaching.
+Candidate must be trained in communication or a closely aligned field and have or be developing a national and international reputation doing theory-based empirical research.
+Successful candidates will have a Ph.D., a demonstrated record of excellent productivity and placement in the major disciplinary or specialty journals in Communication and/or allied fields, and a solid record of teaching and mentorship.
+A research funding track record or evidence of potential to develop such funding is preferred.
 Appointment is contingent on the university’s verification of credentials and other information required by law and/or university policies, including but not limited to a criminal background check.

 The Ohio State University campus is located in Columbus, the capital city of Ohio.
 Columbus is the Midwest’s fastest-growing city and the nation’s 14th largest city.
 Columbus offers a diverse array of welcoming neighborhoods and a vibrant arts and culture scene.
 Additional information about all that the Columbus area has to offer is available at https://visit.osu.edu/experience.

-Apply to Academic Jobs Online at: https://academicjobsonline.org/ajo/jobs/22253.
-A complete application consists of a cover letter, curriculum vitae, research and teaching statements, a diversity statement providing evidence of commitment to diversity, equity, and inclusion through research, teaching and/or engagement, and the names of three references.
-Review of applications will begin on October 1st and will continue until the position is filled.
-Inquiries may be directed to the search chair Dr. Matt Grizzard (Grizzard.firstname.lastname@example.org).
+Apply to Academic Jobs Online at: https://academicjobsonline.org/ajo/jobs/22251.
+A complete application consists of a cover letter, curriculum vitae, research and teaching statements, a diversity statement providing evidence of commitment to diversity, equity, and inclusion through research, teaching and/or engagement; names of references will be requested prior to invitation for interviews and are not required at this point in the process.
+Review of applications will begin on October 15th and will continue until the position is filled.
+Interviews may be conducted either in person or remotely, depending on pandemic conditions and the applicant’s preference.
+Inquiries may be directed to the search chair Michael Slater (Slater.firstname.lastname@example.org).

 The Ohio State University is committed to enhancing academic excellence.
 Recruiting, supporting, and retaining faculty of the highest caliber is a core component of this commitment.
 In support of this, The Office of Academic Affairs (OAA) has created the Office of Dual Careers and Faculty Relocation (DCFR) to focus on supporting new and prospective faculty.
 This support includes dual careers services, consultation and resources related to relocation, as well as identifying opportunities to engage on campus and the surrounding community.
 While employment opportunities are not guaranteed, resources and consultation are available to support the partners of new and prospective faculty as they are considering The Ohio State University and throughout their transition.